Signs of A Termite Infestation

-Termites Are A Headache But Can Be Prevented
+Termite Infestations Are A Headache But Can Be Prevented

-There are few issues that give homeowners’ nightmares more than that of termite infestation.
+There are a few issues that give homeowners’ nightmares more than that of termite infestation.
 Just saying the words gives you the shivers, doesn’t it?
 Termites are a headache, to say the least.
 But, like most things, they are preventable.
-One of the many benefits of the LeafGuard® gutter system is that it keeps your home dry, a key part of keeping termites out.
+One of the many benefits of the LeafGuard® Gutter system is that it keeps your home dry, a key part of keeping termites out.
 Here are some need-to-know tips for knowing if you have them to keep them away.

-How big a problem are termites in the midwest?
+How big a problem is termites in the midwest?
 Well, for those of us in Iowa, the US Forest Service has designated this region as a moderate to heavy termite infestation zone.
 The northern part of the state is less prone to termites, but it is still viewed as a moderate problem.

 Regionally, the termites that populate this area are subterranean termites, because they live underground.
 Termites organize in colonies, some reaching populations of a million inhabitants.
 Much like human civilizations, termite colonies are made up of different members of society who have different roles.
 Pictured below are three different types of termites.
 The worker termite maintains the colony.
 The swarming termite is in charge of exploring and finding the next colony.
 And the soldier is the protector.
 Not pictured are the king and queen, who populate the colonies.

 Now that you have a brief understanding of how the termites organize, here are some signs that will tell you if they are a problem in or around your home.

 - Mud foraging tubes: Take a flashlight and take a tour of your home in search of these mud tubes.
 Start in the basement look along the foundation of your walls and wall joists.
 These pencil-size mud tunnels are a clear sign that you have problems.